experimental biomimetic wayfinding system for the visually impaired

 Because our original hypothesis proved unlikely, we shifted our focus to patterns we'd noticed in the ant cuticle structures.
 We found that we could categorize the structures into roughly 3 categories: network, linear, and cluster.

 Grouping ant cuticle patterns by similar aesthetic properties provided evidence of a communicative system, one that could potentially communicate identity to other ants, or to humans about the ant’s living conditions.
-Perhaps different textures communicate information about the different types of environments in which the ants live.

 identifying a design opportunity